 This isn't necessarily a bad thing.
 Pie dough made this way is called mealy pie dough, and it's very tender and crumbly.
 It's good for bottom crusts of custard and fruit pies because it's less likely to get soggy.
 It just won't be flaky.

-On the other hand, if you keep your kitchen cold, and chill your flour, and your bowl and other utensils, you have a chance of making flaky pie dough with solid coconut oil.
+On the other hand, if you keep your kitchen cold, and chill your flour, your bowl, and other utensils, you could make flaky pie dough with solid coconut oil.

-For ordinary cooking, you can use coconut oil anywhere you'd use butter—like for cooking eggs, making grilled cheese sandwiches, spreading on toast and so forth.
+For ordinary cooking, you can use coconut oil anywhere you'd use butter—like for cooking eggs, making grilled cheese sandwiches, and spreading on toast.

-Coconut oil and butter both have a relatively low smoke point of around 350 F, so if you're accustomed to heating up some butter in a pan and sautéeing some vegetables, you can use coconut oil in the same way.
+Coconut oil and butter both have a relatively low smoke point of around 350 degrees, so if you're accustomed to heating up some butter in a pan and sauteeing some vegetables, you can use coconut oil in the same way.
 If your pan gets too hot, it'll start to smoke, just like butter.

-Note that coconut oil won't foam in the pan the way butter does, because as mentioned above, butter contains water but coconut oil doesn't, and it's the water in the butter that foams as it evaporates.
+Note that coconut oil won't foam in the pan the way butter does because as mentioned, butter contains water but coconut oil doesn't, and it's the water in the butter that foams as it evaporates.

-Thus, a good way to check whether the coconut oil is hot enough to sauté with is to test it with a drop of water.
+So a good way to check whether the coconut oil is hot enough to saute with is to test it with a drop of water.
 A droplet of water should sizzle when the oil is hot enough.
 Just don't use more than a drop of water to test, or hot fat could spatter.